golmakov/figma-typograf-plugin/README.md

 * Removes hanging conjunctions.
 * Connects the number and the unit with non-breaking space.
-* Puts right quotes “outside and ‘inside’ proposals” instead programmers “ " ”.
+* Puts right quotes “outside and ‘inside’ proposals” instead  of " and '.
-* Removes double-spaces, double-enters, double-dots.
+* Removes double-spaces, double-dots.
-* Makes ©, ®, ™ from (c), -- turns to — , -> transforms to →, makes ≠ from !=, mm3 turns to mm³.
+* Makes ©, ®, ™ from (c), -- turns to — , -> transforms to → mm3 turns to mm³.
-* Removes spaces at $50 and puts non-breaking spaces at 100 % or 50 €.
 * [And more](https://github.com/typograf/typograf/blob/dev/docs/RULES.en-US.md).

 It's based on the [Typograf JS](https://github.com/typograf/typograf) library.